-Student survivors, witnesses, and bystanders who report, in good faith, any incident of sexual assault, domestic violence, dating violence, or stalking, will NOT be charged with an alcohol or drug violation of the Student Code of Conduct.

-Reports can be made at stjohns.edu/reportsexualmisconduct.
+Student survivors, witnesses, and bystanders who report, in good faith, any incident of sexual harassment, sexual assault, dating violence, domestic violence, intimate partner violence, or stalking will NOT be charged with an alcohol or drug violation of the Student Code of Conduct.
+Reports can be made at www.stjohns.edu/reportsexualmisconduct.
 Reporters can remain anonymous.